openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 }

 type ScalingDefinition struct {
+	// Enabled is a shortcut to enable or disable this scaling definition.
+When
+	// a scaling configuration is set to enabled, but has no defined Triggers it
+	// will still perform no scaling actions and perform like being disabled.
+	//
+	// When omitted, the value will default to true.
+	//
+	// +kubebuilder:validation:Required
+	Enabled bool
 	// ScaleUpDelay let's the user define the amount of time that must pass
 	// between a previous scale event and a potential new scale event.
 This
 	// allows the user to specify a custom amount of time to allow operators to